Internships 101

 How to onboard an intern:

-When welcoming your intern or interns, you first need to prepare an environment where they can work. .
+When welcoming your intern or interns, you first need to prepare an environment where they can work.
 If your intern works onsite, you need to give them somewhere to sit and whatever tools they will need to work with your team.
 If they are working remotely, you need to confirm that they have the capability to communicate and work with you over the internet or phone.

 Some companies treat interns like any other new hire - on the plus side, if you already have a defined onboarding program, you can save time while ensuring they get the basics of company processes.
 On the other hand, interns are unlikely to have the same benefits and process/training requirements.
-Instead, you may consider setting up an internship program framework geared towards training on key systems and processes they will assist in, with a one-on-one meeting with company leaders who can educate them on history, competitive positioning, and vision.
+Instead, consider setting up an internship program framework geared towards training on key systems and processes they will assist in, with a one-on-one meeting with company leaders who can educate them on history, competitive positioning, and vision.

 For Micro-Internships, onboarding typically skips over company vision and systems training and instead focuses on the background knowledge needed to complete the assignment.